Azure/azure-sdk/docs/cpp/introduction.md

 #### Service Client Constructors {#cpp-client-ctor}

+> TODO: This section needs to be driven by code in the Core library.

 ##### Client Configuration

 {% include requirement/MUST id="cpp-config-global-config" %} use relevant global configuration settings either by default or when explicitly requested to by the user, for example by passing in a configuration object to a client constructor.